open5e/open5e/source/Spellcasting/spells_a-z/c/contagion.rst

 **Blinding Sickness.** Pain grips the creature's mind, and its eyes turn milky white.
-The creature has disadvantage on Wisdom checks and Wisdom saving throws and is blinded.
+The creature has disadvantage on Wisdom checks and Wisdom saving throws and is :ref:`srd:blinded`.

 **Filth Fever.** A raging fever sweeps through the creature's body.
 The creature has disadvantage on Strength checks, Strength saving